Skip to main content

 Recorded talks and workshops

-Our recorded talks and workshops are a great way for you to engage with university content from the comfort of your own home, at a time that suits you!
+Our recorded talks and workshops are a great way for your students to engage with university content when we are unable to come to you.
 Explore our taster workshops, recorded lectures and Ambassador talks by subject below.

 Art and Design